tmills/ctakes-docker/README.md

 * Apache UIMA somewhere on your system ($UIMA_HOME)
 * The SHARP de-identification model (licensing status unclear) in mist/SHARP
-* Copy env_file_sample.txt to env_file.txt and add your UMLS credentials and IP address to appropriate environment variables.
+* Copy env_file_sample.txt to env_file.txt and add your UMLS credentials and IP address and port of broker to appropriate environment variables.

 #### Steps:
 1. Build containers inside each subdirectory: